Identity bases for finite cyclic semigroups

 A system $\Sigma$ of identities holding in a semigroup $S$ is called an \emph{identity basis} for~$S$ if every identity satisfied by $S$ is a consequence of $\Sigma$.

-For a letter $x$ and a word $w$, we denote by $\occ(x,w)$ the number of its occurrences in $w$, that is, if $w=x_1\cdots x_\ell$, then $\occ(x,w)$ is the cardinality of the set $\{i\mid x_i=x\}$.
-A letter $x$ is said to be \emph{balanced} for an identity $u=v$ if $\occ(x,u)=\occ(x,v)$.
-An identity $u=v$ is \emph{balanced} if every letter is balanced for it.
+A letter $x$ is said to be \emph{balanced} in an identity $u=v$ if $\occ(x,u)=\occ(x,v)$; otherwise, $x$ is \emph{unbalanced} in $u=v$.
+An identity $u=v$ is \emph{balanced} if every letter is balanced in it and \emph{non-balanced} if it has an unbalanced letter.
 It is well known (and easy to verify) that an identity is balanced if and only if it is a consequence of the commutative law

-The law \eqref{eq:com} forms the identity basis for the infinite cyclic semigroup.
+The law \eqref{eq:com} forms an identity basis for the infinite cyclic semigroup.